JFLandrigan/eagles/README.md

 including supervised and unsupervised machine learning, data exploration and statistical testing.
 The functions primarily act as utility wrappers.

-For examples of how to used the functions contained within the package see the following jupyter notebooks:
+For examples of how to use the functions contained within the package see the following jupyter notebooks:
 - Supervised Tuning.ipynb
 - Unsupervised Tuning.ipynb